Skip to navigation Skip to content

 PPP customers who are currently studying full-time or are a continuing/intending student may need to transfer to YA or Austudy if they will soon lose, or have lost, eligibility for PPP (e.g. due to youngest child turning 6).

-Customers will need to consider the following factors before making a decision to transfer to YA or Austudy:
+Customers should consider the following factors before making a decision to transfer to YA or Austudy:

 If the most appropriate payment for the customer's circumstances is: